schumannlive/schumannlive-discord-webhook/README.md

 # 🌍 schumannlive-discord-webhook 🌎

-Discord webhook script to post schumanns on your discord server.
+Discord webhook script to post Schumann resonance graphs to your discord server.

 ## How to make it work?